top of page

 Alecia Walgrave

-Alecia has been an EMT for 15 years, serving as a medic in several capacities including with the fire department, emergency room, hyperbarics, special events, a major league sports team, national music tours, and with the Department of the Defense in the State Guard.
-She is also a Physician Assistant.
+Alecia has been an EMT for over 15 years, serving as a medic in several capacities including with the fire department, emergency room, hyperbarics, special events, a major league sports team, national music tours, and with the Department of Defense.
+She is also a Physician Assistant and holds a Master of Medical Science degree.
 Her passions lie in emergency medicine, pediatrics, integrative medicine, emergency preparedness, and community education.
 She holds a certification as a Search and Rescue Specialist II-Arduous from the National Association for Search and Rescue (NASAR).
 She gets excited about getting kids excited about learning!
 She loves to ignite their curiosities of the wonder and magic that surrounds them, especially with living stories and hands-on exploration.
-Thus, homeschooling her own children has been one of her most fulfilling adventures!
+Homeschooling her own children has been one of her most fulfilling adventures!

 Emily Archer

 Emily is a certified personal trainer with backgrounds in teaching bootcamp and kid exercise classes.
 Raised and homeschooled in a tiny town in Alabama, Emily knows the value of community and "your village" when it comes to the everyday challenges of homeschooling.
 She moved to Nashville to study Communications and Exercise Science at Trevecca Nazarene University .
 With a passion for hiking, Star Wars, and culinary adventures, she embraces new experiences.
-As a single mom of two and a homeschooling alumna, Emily values personalized learning while balancing mom, personal trainer, and even musician booking manager.
 Her enthusiasm, networking skills, and dedication to safety have made her a sought-after personal trainer.
 Emily's multifaceted background and love for fitness help her inspire students and foster a nurturing learning environment.
+Currently, she teaches various fitness classes and takes clients at Centennial Sportsplex, Smyrna Strength and Fitness, Salt & Light Salt Cave, & virtually.

 Katie Filer